Biden, Germany's Scholz to stress unity against Russia on Ukraine | Law-Order

 Biden, Germany's Scholz to stress unity against Russia on Ukraine

+Scholz, under fire at home and abroad for what is seen as insufficient leadership in the crisis, told reporters in Washington that Russia would pay a very high price if it invaded Ukraine, as his defense minister announced plans to send up to 350 more troops to Lithuania.
+"The point is to act quickly, swiftly and decisively, and above all, in a unified manner," Scholz said.
+"There will be a very high price to pay if Ukraine is attacked militarily."

-The German leader, whose popularity has dropped to 43% from 60% in recent weeks, struck a more forceful tone before his departure, telling broadcaster ARD in an interview that he was open to deploying more troops to Lithuania to bolster NATO's eastern flank.
-Scholz is due to visit both Ukraine and Russia next week, after meetings this week with the president of the European Council and the heads of Baltic states in a whirlwind of diplomacy aimed at averting a Russian invasion of Ukraine.
+Russia has moved more than 100,000 troops near its border with Ukraine, but denies it is planning an invasion.
+U.S. officials say an attack could occur within days or weeks.
+The German leader, whose popularity has plunged 17 percentage points in recent weeks as tensions ratcheted up with Moscow, is due to visit both Ukraine and Russia next week, after meetings this week with Biden, European Union officials and the heads of Baltic states.

-Even as the United States and its allies finalize their sanctions plans, Scholz said efforts to resolve the dispute diplomatically - including through so-called Normandy format talks with France, Ukraine and Russia - were also starting to resonate.
-"It's about preventing a war in Europe," Scholz told ARD, adding that his first meeting as chancellor with Biden would involve "hard, real political work."
+Scholz said Germany was working closely with the United States and its allies to finalize their sanctions plans, but said efforts to resolve the dispute diplomatically - including through so-called Normandy format talks with France, Ukraine and Russia - were also starting to resonate.
+"It's about preventing a war in Europe," Scholz told ARD before his departure, adding that his first meeting as chancellor with Biden would involve "hard, real political work."
 The two men met in Rome in October during a summit of leaders from Group of 20 nations while Scholz was still serving as finance minister.

 They said, as Scholz has too, that Germany was the second largest donor of non-military assistance to Kyiv after the United States, and that Germany's support in getting U.S. forces to Romania, which shares a border with Ukraine, was critical.
 "I'm absolutely confident that Germany shares our concerns over Russian aggression, shares our support for Ukraine's sovereignty and territorial integrity," a senior U.S. administration official said.
 The two countries were "in absolute agreement" on the need for additional measures such as sanctions and deployment of further troops to the eastern flank of NATO in the event of an invasion, the official added.